Joao231/Uphold-Bot/README.md

 # Uphold Bot

-Crypto Bot is a Node.js application that monitors cryptocurrency prices and generates alerts for price oscillations.
+Uphold Bot is a Node.js application that monitors currency rates and generates alerts for price oscillations.

 ## Prerequisites